-Help LGBT older people find help.
+Help them find help.
 Many LGBT older people survived by being private and self-sufficient.
 These admirable traits can keep an older person from accessing needed assistance.
-Assist them in locating supportive programs and assistance, and in checking caregivers' references.
-Find out what aging programs are available in their community through the Eldercare Locator at 1-800-677-1116 or https://eldercare.acl.gov.
+Assist them in locating supportive programs and assistants, and in checking caregivers' references.

+Keep your own eyes and ears open when you visit or talk to ensure you pick up and address any hints of problems.
+One place to find out about aging programs that may be available to help them is the Eldercare Locator at 1-800-677-1116 or https://eldercare.acl.gov.